paugier/mercurial-jupyterbook/book/working-together/merge.md

 ### A worked example

-In this example, we will reproduce the file modification history of {ref}`fig:tour-merge:conflict <fig:tour-merge:conflict>` above.
+In this example, we will reproduce the file modification history of {numref}`fig-merge-conflict` above.
 Let's begin by creating a repository with a base version of our document.

 ```{code-cell}
 cd /tmp/tmp_mercurial_book